masonphung/challenge_ey2025/README.md

 | Local Train Set      | 0.9990   | 0.0004  | 0.0000  |
 | Local Test Set       | 0.9610   | 0.0023  | 0.0000  |
 | Competition Test Set | 0.9680   | —       | —       |

+The model provides a solid Machine Learning framework that can be applied in any cities around the world to predict its current UHI index.
+Knowing UHI index, city councils & climate experts can understand their city's current "hot spots" and provide necessary plans & actions to improve pedestrians' life.

 ## Key Takeaways